-Some women with large, heavy breasts suffer several health conditions such as chronic back and neck pain, rashes, and other uncomfortable problems directly related to the excessive weight and pressure of the breast tissue.
+- Other uncomfortable problems directly related to the excessive weight and pressure of the breast tissue

 Create an Ideal Breast Size with a Custom Breast Reduction Surgery

-After living for years with overly large breasts, the freedom you can enjoy after breast reduction surgery can be life-changing.
+After living for years with overly large breasts, the freedom you can enjoy after breast reduction in Friendswood can be life-changing.
 The process involves deciding on the breast size that would bring you physical relief, greater confidence, and improve your quality of life.
-To discuss the degree of the reduction, Dr. Banerji will work closely with you, taking all the time needed in crafting your customized surgical plan to achieve the results you envision.
+To discuss the degree of the reduction, Dr. Banerji will work closely with you, taking all the time needed to craft your customized surgical plan to achieve the results you envision.

 The Surgical Process in Breast Reduction Surgery